 1 2 3

 Zoning Primary use Consent use

+Agricultural Zone II (AZII) · '

+The objective of this zone is to accommodate larger residential properties, which may be used for limited agriculture, but primarily serve as places of residence for people who seek a rural lifestyle.
+Primary use Consent uses

-SINGLE RESIDENTIAL ZONES \$
+SINGLE RESIDENTIAL ZON

-Single Residential Zone I (SRZ I)
+Single Residential Zone I (SRZ) I)

 The objective of this zone is to provide for residential development where the predominant type of accommodation is a dwelling house for a single family, where each dwelling has its own land unit, and adequate outdoor space.
-Limited employment and additional accommodation opportunities are possible as primary or consent uses, provided that the dominant use of the property remains residential, and impacts of employment and additional accommodation uses do not adversely affect the quality and character of the surrounding residential environment.
-Primary useDwelling house Consent uses Crèche Guest house Home care facility House shop Rooftop base telecommunication station Self-catering accommodation Second dwelling
+Limited employment and additional accommodation opportunities are possible as primary or consent uses, provided that the dominant use of the property remains residential, and impacts of employment and additional accommodation uses do not adversely affect the quality and character of the surrounding Primary use • Dwelling house Consent uses

-Single Residential Zone II (SRZ

-The objective of this zone is to provide for upgrading and incremental housing from informal settlements to formal settlements and also to allow formal as well as informal housing types on a single erf.
-In recognition of the realities of poor and marginalised communities, development management provisions are not restrictive and local employment generation is encouraged within this zone.
-Primary uses Dwelling house Shelter Crèche Consent uses Home care facility House shop Rooftop base telecommunication station Self-catering accommodation